hydronics2/2019-easy-bee-counter/README.md

 ### Major Differences/Improvements
 - All through-hole components for easy soldering
-- Dual footprint, socketed, off-the-shelf uControllers => Feather and ItsyBitsy
+- Dual footprint, socketed, off-the-shelf micro-controllers => Feather and ItsyBitsy
 - Program in Arduino, Lua, and microPython
 - A total of 24 gates, 48 sensors, 6 shift registers
 - ~14.75" long stretching the entire opening of a langstroth hive for easy placement
 - using 2 PCBs to create a sandwich is an inexpensive quick solution.
 The PCBs must be ordered [black](https://github.com/hydronics2/2019-easy-bee-counter/tree/master/instructions/ordering_instructions) so the IR LED emitter is absorbed into the material.
 - using 6 pin headers to create the turn-styles or gates
 - N-Ch mosfet controlled IR LEDs such that LEDs can be controlled ON for short periods during while sensing (~75us).
-Allows for reduced power to less than 1ma (plus uController).
+Allows for reduced power to less than 1ma (plus micro-controller).
 ![feather](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/pics/gerber_feather_1.PNG)
 ![feather](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/pics/finished.jpg)
 ![feather](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/pics/finished2.jpg)